|MULDOON, MARK - STRATEGIC DIAGNOSTICS INC

 Publication Date: N/A

 Interpretive Summary: Sulfadimethoxine is a drug that is used in the beef, pork and poultry industry to prevent disease due to bacterial infection.
 Although the drug is useful for keeping animals healthy, drug residues should not be present in meat products that are brought to market.
-Therefore, a simple, rapid test was developed that is able to detect residues of this drug in food products.
-The test is more sensitive than a previously developed test and can be used to quickly screen many samples.
-Rapid tests such as the one described here should help producers, as well as government agencies, to screen food for the presence of sulfadimethoxine residues.
+Therefore, various methods of extracting the drug from meat products were investigated to determine which hmethod was most accurate for detecting sulfadimethoxine in tissues.
+The most rapid test not only detects the original drug, but also fragments of the drug that have attached to proteins in the tissues.
+When properly analyzed, rapid tests such as the one described here should help producers, as well as government agencies, to screen food for the presence of sulfadimethoxine residues.